Dungyichao/Electric-Vehicle-Route-Planning-on-Google-Map-Reinforcement-Learning/README.md

 ## To the Reader
 This work is only an experiment of my concept and was a course project of ECE570 Artificial Intelligence in 2017 Fall.
 The parameters and model are not optimized.
 If you can take larger map into training (Of course you will be charged a lot by Google), and improve the models, I'm sure you can get a better result. <br />

+Currently, the input is merely the latitude and longitude.
+I think there is a serious problem of negative value of latitude and longitude which I didn't think of when I implemented the project.
+Reader can make an improvement on this. <br />

+Is it a good idea to use latitude and longitude as input?
+I doubt it, after I done this project.

 ## Credit
 I learn a lot from Arthur Juliani's tutorial website which implement reinforcement learning algorithm with tensorflow.
 I also reference part of his code and modified it. (link: https://medium.com/emergent-future/simple-reinforcement-learning-with-tensorflow-part-0-q-learning-with-tables-and-neural-networks-d195264329d0)<br />